Average prices of F1B Goldendoodles

 Avoid feeding your F1b Goldendoodle too much at once.
 Instead, divide their daily food intake into two or three smaller meals.
 This can help prevent bloating and promote better digestion.

-Living conditions and exercise needs for the F1b Goldendoodle
+Living conditions for the F1b Goldendoodle

 Despite their size, F1b Goldendoodles can adapt to living in apartments if they exercise enough.
 They are also suitable for families with a backyard.
 However, they should not be left outside for long periods, as they prefer to be with their family.